 These exemptions are per individual, so are doubled if husband and wife file bankruptcy jointly.

-To schedule a private meeting with an experienced Pennsylvania bankruptcy attorney, contact us online or call our office at 717-260-3527 or toll free at 866-534-4404.
+To schedule a private meeting with an experienced bankruptcy attorney in Harrisburg, Pennsylvania, contact us online or call our office at 717-260-3527 or toll free at 866-534-4404.
 We provide a free initial consultation to prospective bankruptcy clients.
 Visa and MasterCard are welcome.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.